prathje/ext_2G4_channel_positional/docs/README.md

 - <ts> set <id> <x> <y> <z> => sets the position of node <id> at <ts>
 - <ts> move <id> <x> <y> <z> <duration> => moves node <id> to position x,y,z in time duration (starting from the known position at ts (0,0,0) if not set before

+Timestamps and durations are in us, whereas coordinates are given in meters.

 The file names can be either absolute or relative to `bin/`

 For both files, `#` is treated as a comment mark (anything after a `#` is